trokster/xcayp/README.md

 - Codemirror in browser editor that gave me the idea in the first place		 --> http://codemirror.com
 - Embedded within pouch for the moment: jquery								 --> http://jquery.com

+Pouch version is custom, I'll sync up when ready.

 Give it a shot :)
 ----------------